snurr-group/Xylene-Screen-MOFs/README.md

 The full model it generates is using OPLS

 **Requirement**
-1. restart file of adsorption of xylene (or isomer mixture) in a structure (text restart file)***
+1. restart file using the three-site model of adsorption of xylene (or isomer mixture) in a structure (text restart file)
-2. pdb movie file of the framework, it has a general name: "Movies/System_0/Framework_final.pdb"*
+2. pdb movie file of the framework, it has a general name: "Movies/System_0/Framework_final.pdb"

 **Logic**
 1. Reads restart file of three-site model